EvanY-74/evany.github.io/DDoS_Attack_Sequence.md

 ## Documentation
 * A hacker can hack into any device that has connection to the internet, even IoT devices like security cameras.
+* Under normal circumstances, the web server communicates with legitimate users with requests and responses.
+* The botnet, floods the web server with requests and doesn't wait for responses as the attack is just trying to force the server to respond to as much bogus requests as possible.
 * The amount the firewall can stop is dependent on the the complexity of the firewall and how sophisticated the attack is.
-* The Web Server cannot cannot respond to legitimate users because it is too busy responding to the bogus requests.
+* Assuming the attack is sucessful, the Web Server cannot cannot respond to legitimate users because it is too busy responding to the bogus requests.